itsurfavsong/itsurfavsong/README.md

 # 👋 Hi, I'm Bomi Song
 **Junior Full-Stack Developer** | Based in Seoul, Korea | Open to opportunities in UK & Australia

-I enjoy building small but thoughtful web apps and learning new tools every day.
+I love learning new things every day.
 Currently focused on **React**, **TypeScript**, and **Node.js**, with a strong interest in clean UI and product usability.

 ---